KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 Name=KoolKursors
 ```

-However, you can add more information on your `index.theme` file.
+However, you can add more information to your `index.theme` file.
 For instance, you can add comments or make it inherit
 from other themes.

 {{< alert title="Important Requirement" color="error">}}